jasperklp/Thesis_CP_TT_CNN/README.md

 But a single measurement can be setup as follows:

 First one creates a measurement dataclass containing all possible data combinations.
 If desired one can chose an iterator.
 By default it tests for all possible data combinations.
 Then one needs to select a runner.
-This can be the experiment_runner_mkldnn which runs forced on the MKL (not used in the final result of the theis) or the experiment_runner_df_pytorch, which runs the experiment with default pytorch settings.
+This can be the verify_model_matching_MKL which runs forced on the MKL (not used in the final result of the theis) or the verify_model_matching_df_pytorch, which runs the experiment with default pytorch settings.

 The results will be put in the ./data/data/{function_name} folder.
 Additionaly a log will be put in ./data/log/{function name} folder.